-- 3.4 Where a staff member has any academic or pastoral concerns relating to their own child, where possible, the staff member's nominated contact should raise them using the normal channels of communication.
+- 6.3 The staff member will not be involved in any behaviour management matters relating to their own child.
+The staff member should raise any concerns with their own line manager or a senior manager if they become aware of an issue at school; under no circumstances should the staff member deal with the matter themselves. - 6.4 Where a staff member has any academic or pastoral concerns relating to their own child, where possible, the staff member's nominated contact should raise them using the normal channels of communication.
 If this is not possible, then the staff member should raise them with a senior leader.
-Any appointments between teacher and parent (who is a staff member) should be made in the normal way outside school working hours. - 3.5 Where possible the Trust will not place the child in the staff member's own class, where they are a teacher or teaching support staff member.
-If this is not possible then additional protocols may be put in place to minimise conflicts of interest concerns and to protect the staff member from any accusations that may arise due to the close personal relationship. - 3.6 Communication regarding the staff member's child should be carried out in the usual way (including via personal rather than Trust email addresses) and the staff member should not in any circumstances use systems to search information about their own child without appropriate permission from their line manager or senior leader. - 3.7 The Trust reserves the right to put in place additional protocols in place to ensure appropriate boundaries are maintained.
+Any appointments between teacher and parent (who is a staff member) should be made in the normal way outside school working hours. - 6.5 Where possible the Trust will not place the child in the staff member's own class, where they are a teacher or teaching support staff member.
+If this is not possible then additional protocols may be put in place to minimise conflicts of interest concerns and to protect the staff member from any accusations that may arise due to the close personal relationship. - 6.6 Communication regarding the staff member's child should be carried out in the usual way (including via personal rather than Raedwald Trust email addresses) and the staff member should not in any circumstances use systems to search information about their own child without appropriate permission from their line manager or senior leader. - 6.7 The Trust reserves the right to put in place additional protocols in place to ensure appropriate boundaries are maintained.